fmglobal/firemodelingworkshop/index.markdown

 # 2026 Workshop

-We are excitied to announce that the 2026 FM Fire Modeling Workshop will be held at the Four Points by Sheraton in Norwood MA from May 21-22.
+We are excited to announce that the 2026 FM Fire Modeling Workshop will be held at the Four Points by Sheraton in Norwood MA from May 21-22.

 Submissions and registrations for this year's workshop are now closed.
 We thank everyone who has expressed an interest in participating and appreciate the many high-quality abstracts that we have received.